RS-Credentive/fpki-policy-tokenizer/converted_markdown/minimal_test.md

 [2.2.1.
 Publication of Certificates and Certificate Status 2](#publication-of-certificates-and-certificate-status)

+#
-#  Introduction
+Introduction

 This certificate policy (CP) includes seven distinct certificate policies: a policy for users with software cryptographic modules, a policy for users with hardware cryptographic modules, a policy for devices with software cryptographic modules, a policy for devices with hardware cryptographic modules, a high assurance user policy, a user authentication policy, and a card authentication policy.
-In this document, the term "device" means a non-person entity, i.e., a hardware device or software application.
+In this document, the term “device” means a non-person entity, i.e., a hardware device or software application.
 Where a specific policy is not stated, the policies and procedures in this specification apply equally to all seven policies.

 The use of SHA-1 to create digital signatures is deprecated beginning January 1, 2011.
 However, there are some applications in use within the federal government that cannot process certificates or certificate revocation information signed using SHA-256.
 Therefore this CP also includes five additional distinct certificate policies which indicate the use of the deprecated SHA-1 after December 31, 2010.
 These id-fpki-sha1 policies adhere to all the requirements of the associated id-common policy with the exception that the certificate is generated with a SHA-1 signature and the issuing CA may use SHA-1 for generation of PKI objects such as CRLs and OCSP responses until December 31, 2013.
 It should be noted that certificates issued on or after January 1, 2011 are not FIPS 201 compliant, and therefore do not meet the requirements of HSPD-12.
 CAs that issue SHA-1 certificates after December 31, 2010 may not also issue FIPS 201 compliant certificates.